zegetech/zegetech.github.io/_posts/2019-06-18-unveiling-mpesa-daraja-2-0.md

 - contains too much information that would otherwise be dropped
 - puts too much security weight on developer(process of generating the Security Credential)
 - confusing naming of keys.
 One can't easily differentiate Party A, from Party B and Initiator Name.
 In fact the description on the docs confuses newbies further.
+- use of CamelCase naming style which reduces readability.

 Proposed Daraja 2.0 implementation of the B2C API :